libratom/libratom/README.md

 Libratom requires Python 3.6 or newer, and can be installed via the Python Package Index (PyPI).
 Installing via **pip** will automatically install all required dependencies.

-To install and test this software in a new Python venv in Ubuntu 16.04LTS or newer:
+To install and test this software in a new Python virtual environment in Ubuntu 16.04LTS or newer:

 Make sure Python 3.6 or newer, python3-pip, and python3-venv are installed:
 ```shell